 As a natural progression, Banneker Industries in Rhode Island interestingly evolved from a machine shop to a 3PL (third-party logistics) provider.
 Today, it is still pushing forward, believing that operating responsibly, as an environmental citizen, will produce success for the future.

 In Part 1 of a three-part series, we began looking at the Institute for Supply Management’s 100-year-old charter of principles and standards for purchasing practices.
 Here we see if more tenets still hold true today.

-[Editor's Note: This is the second article in an article series covering topics related to total landed cost by contributing writer Marilyn Gettinger.
-See her first article, Total Landed Cost: Just How Much Is That?]
+[Editor's Note: This is the fourth article in a series covering topics related to total landed cost by contributing writer Marilyn Gettinger.
+See links to her first three articles at the end of this article.]

 The International Chamber of Commerce … [Read More...]

 Self-service e-auctions are a great technological path for any company, as the advantages derived from more efficient negotiations are easy to relate.
 The real challenge is on the full e-sourcing software suite.
 Electronic Request for Quotations … [Read More...]